Particular/NServiceBus/guidelines/design-guidelines.md

 * `Host` - Processes that host endpoints
 * `Encryption` - Adapters for encrypting messages/properties

-Note: This naming scheme can be seen as redundant for "obvious" things like `NServiceBus.Logging.NLog` but we believe that's a price we can pay since not all things are obvious and this scheme does allow for better querying on NuGet (e.g. searching for containers using `NServiceBus.Container.*`).
+Note: This naming scheme may seen as redundant for "obvious" things like `NServiceBus.Logging.NLog` but not all intentions are obvious and we believe this redundancu is a price worth paying.
+This scheme also helps when searching the NuGet gallery (e.g. searching for containers using `NServiceBus.Container.*`).

 ### Usages

-The following should use the same name as the component
+The following should have the same name as the component:

 * Repository name
 * TeamCity build